Treehouse of Horror V: Cultural references

 Marge says the following program is so scary Congress won't let them show it, and they'll instead air the "1947 classic Glenn Ford movie 200 Miles to Oregon."
 Homer and Bart's voice-over is a reference to the opening of The Outer Limits.

 "The Shinning" is a parody of Stephen King's novel The Shining and Stanley Kubrick's 1980 film adaptation.
 The basic plot is the same and there are many references to specific scenes from the film, such as the blood coming out of the elevator and Homer breaking through a door with an axe and yelling "Here's Johnny!".
 After Marge puts Homer in the pantry, Moe and the ghouls, "concerned the project isn't moving forward", get him out.
 Among the ghouls are The Mummy, The Wolf Man, Count Dracula, Jason Voorhees, Pinhead and Freddy Krueger.
 Burns mentions the lodge was "the setting of satanic rituals, witch burnings, and five John Denver Christmas specials."

 The title "Time and Punishment" is a reference to Fyodor Dostoyevsky's novel Crime and Punishment and the plot, where Homer causes major changes in the future by making small changes in the past, is a parody of Ray Bradbury's short story "A Sound of Thunder".
-Peabody and Sherman of The Rocky and Bullwinkle Show and the DreamWorks animated film Mr. Peabody & Sherman released 20 years later, make an appearance during Homer's time traveling sequence and when, as a side effect of Homer's antics in the past, Kang and Kodos' heads are unexpectedly replaced with those of Peabody and Sherman.
+Peabody and Sherman of The Rocky and Bullwinkle Show make an appearance during Homer's time traveling sequence and when, as a side effect of Homer's antics in the past, Kang and Kodos' heads are unexpectedly replaced with those of Peabody and Sherman.
 The dinosaur scenes are reminiscent of Jurassic Park, and the floor morphing into a television screen mirrors similar scenes in Terminator 2: Judgment Day and Time Bandits.
+Near the end of the segment, we see the Simpsons' house become an igloo, The Flintstones' house, a restaurant, submerged underwater, an old boot, a Bart Sphinx, and back.

 The title "Nightmare Cafeteria" is a riff on the television series Nightmare Cafe, while the plot bears resemblance to Soylent Green.
 The closing song is a parody of "One" from the musical A Chorus Line, while the concept of the family being turned inside out by a mysterious fog comes from an episode of the radio show Lights Out, "The Dark".
 "One" can briefly be heard at the end of "The Shinning", when an announcer introduces the Tony Awards on Willie's portable TV.